Power365initiatives/PowerWorldCup/README.md

 15) Share the Canvas App with users by assigning the role named: Power World Cup Security role

 16)	You are ready to play with your friends, enjoy!

+17) Optional: download flags.zip file, then you can upaload the corresponding image in each record of the Country table.